Offering route services

 The route service must handle requests by either:

-When forwarding a request to the originally requested URL, the route service must forward the X-CF-Forwarded-Url, X-CF-Proxy-Signature and X-CF-Proxy-Metadata headers on the request or it is rejected.
+When forwarding a request to the originally requested URL, the route service must forward the X-CF-Forwarded-Url, X-CF-Proxy-Signature, and X-CF-Proxy-Metadata headers on the request.
+If it doesn’t, it is rejected.
 When forwarding a request to a location other than the originally requested URL, the route service strips these headers.

 Headers